element-hq/element-meta/docs/FTUE.md

 12. Ask for consent to analytics
 13. User account summary (your name, avatar, MXID?, etc.)
 14. Element is set up, user sees their 'All chats' list
+15. User gets hints on how to get started (start a conversation, join a public room, etc.)
-15. A DM room with the inviting user (or a room join for the room/space invitation) is automatically set up
+16. A DM room with the inviting user (or a join for the room/space invitation) is automatically set up

 ### 2. Manual login / registration